icebreaker/fz2d/README.md

 If you used [Flixel](http://flixel.org) and/or [Flash Punk](http://useflashpunk.net/) before,
 you'll feel right at home :recycle:.

-Try out a small demo game by clicking [here](http://mihail.co/fz2d/demos/fuzed).
+You can check out a few small demos over [here](http://mihail.co/fz2d/demos).

 Getting Started
 ---------------